 by Jenny Holt

-Forbes lists 21 ways to make money on the Internet, but arguably there are many more.
+Shopify lists 7 low-investment ways to make money online, and Forbes has a list of 21, but arguably there are many more.
 Think about it; everyone is on the Internet.
 Over 2 billion people log into the world wide web, all with needs which require solutions.
 A good chunk of these people will pay money in exchange for goods, services, and solutions.
 It is only logical that there is money to be made online.
 So why are far too many people failing to make any substantial money in their digital ventures?